Off-site visibility for AI Search: where mentions come from

 Do reviews influence AI answers?

-Next step: pick one review ecosystem and build a real profile that matches your positioning.
+Next step: Pick one review ecosystem and build a real profile that matches the brand's positioning.

 Which review platforms matter for B2B SaaS?

-It depends on your market, but common ones include G2, Capterra, TrustRadius, Product Hunt, Gartner Peer Insights, and Trustpilot.
+It depends on the market, but common ones include G2, Capterra, TrustRadius, Product Hunt, Gartner Peer Insights, and Trustpilot.

-Next step: start with one platform where your buyers already look.
+Next step: Start with one platform where buyers already look.

-You don't need 100 reviews.
-You need credible third-party validation.
+Hundreds of reviews aren't needed.
+Credible third-party validation is.
 That can be a niche blog mention, a partner ecosystem listing, a customer quote plus independent coverage, or a small case example someone else references.

-Next step: choose one "proof asset" you can publish this month (a benchmark, a free tool, or a public example).
+Next step: Choose one "proof asset" to publish this month (a benchmark, a free tool, or a public example).

 Are directories always good?

 No. A few high-quality, relevant profiles help.
-Dozens of low-quality directories are mostly noise, and sometimes they associate you with spam.
+Dozens of low-quality directories are mostly noise, and sometimes they associate brands with spam.

-Next step: pick 5–10 profiles max and make them consistent with your site's description.
+Next step: Pick 5–10 profiles max and make them consistent with the site's description.

 "Best X" lists and comparisons

-How do I get included in "best X tools" lists?
+How to get included in "best X tools" lists?

 Writers include tools that are easy to understand, category-correct, and backed by proof.
-Your job is to give them a page they can cite and a one-paragraph description they can reuse.
+The goal is to give them a page they can cite and a one-paragraph description they can reuse.

 Is paying for inclusion worth it?

-Sometimes, but only on respected publications in your niche where the inclusion is transparent and editorially consistent.
-On low-trust sites, you're paying to be associated with garbage.
+Sometimes, but only on respected publications in the niche where the inclusion is transparent and editorially consistent.
+On low-trust sites, paying means being associated with garbage.

-Next step: set a strict rule: no paid placements unless you'd proudly show the site to your customers.
+Next step: Set a strict rule: no paid placements unless the site would be proudly shown to customers.

-Should I write "X vs Y" pages even if I'm small?
+Should small brands write "X vs Y" pages?

-Yes, if you can be honest.
-Comparisons clarify your category, your differentiators, and your tradeoffs.
-That helps humans and it helps AI place you correctly.
+Yes, if they can be honest.
+Comparisons clarify the category, differentiators, and tradeoffs.
+That helps humans and it helps AI place brands correctly.

 Communities (Reddit, Quora, forums)

-Should I participate as a founder or via a brand account?
+Should participation be as a founder or via a brand account?

 Founder accounts usually work better in community-driven spaces because they feel human.
-But always disclose affiliation when you mention your product.
+But affiliation should always be disclosed when mentioning the product.

-Next step: create a short disclosure line you reuse consistently.
+Next step: Create a short disclosure line to reuse consistently.

 What kind of posts work without getting flamed?

-Frameworks, benchmarks, lessons learned, and "here's what I tried and what happened."
+Frameworks, benchmarks, lessons learned, and "here's what was tried and what happened."
 Anything that reads like an ad will fail.

-Next step: write one "here's the method" post without mentioning your product, then see what people ask next.
+Next step: Write one "here's the method" post without mentioning the product, then see what people ask next.

-Does linking to my site help or hurt in communities?
+Does linking to a site help or hurt in communities?

 It often hurts if it's frequent or forced.
 One relevant link in a genuinely helpful answer is fine.
 Link-dumping across threads is the fastest way to get flagged and ignored.

-Next step: only link when the thread specifically asks for a tool or resource and yours genuinely fits.
+Next step: Only link when the thread specifically asks for a tool or resource and the product genuinely fits.

 Ready to improve your AI visibility?